-If your dishes stay dirty for one day or even more, it will be difficult to clean them and you’ll have a big amount of work to do.
-That’s why you’d better wash up right after eating.
+If your dishes stay dirty for one day or even more, it won’t be easy to clean them, and you’ll have a big amount of work to do.
+That’s why you’d better wash upright after eating.
 It will be a great shame when your friends come to you and see dirty dishes in your kitchen.

 2. Eating or drinking directly from the container

-Those who live alone usually tend to eat various foods directly from the container and they almost never use glasses to drink beverages like wine or beer.
-To my mind you’ll look disgusting when drinking straight from the bottle.
+Those who live alone usually tend to eat various foods directly from the container, and they rarely use glasses for drinking beverages like wine or beer.
+To my mind, you’ll look disgusting when drinking straight from the bottle.

 3. Leaving up decorations

-Most of us have a terrible habit to leave up decorations after Christmas, Valentine’s Day, Birthday Parties and other holidays.
-Definitely, we like that festive atmosphere in our home and bright decorations are the only way to prolong those happy moments.
-But at the same time it may be annoying for everyone who visits you.
+Most of us have a terrible habit of leaving up decorations after Christmas, Valentine’s Day, Birthday Parties, and other holidays.
+Definitely, we like that festive atmosphere in our home, and bright decorations are the only way to prolong those happy moments.
+But at the same time, it may not be enjoyable for everyone who visits you.

 4. Eating too much food

-If you live alone, you will constantly lack communication with other people and you can even be bored sometimes.
-In this case watching television and eating food are the easiest way to entertain yourself and feel a bit happier.
+If you live alone, you will constantly lack communication with other people, and you can sometimes be bored.
+In this case, watching television and eating food is the easiest way to entertain yourself and feel happier.

-Every time you have a desire to talk to someone you go to your kitchen and eat tasty foods which are generally high in calories.
-For many people this is a substitution of live communication.
+Every time you desire to talk to someone, you go to your kitchen and eat tasty foods that are generally high in calories.
+For many people, this is a substitution for live communication.
 We rarely think that this satisfaction is dangerous to us and very often it leads to overweight.